 For the duration of November 2017, we finally made a long overdue trip to New Zealand.
 It was largely a general tourism/landscape photography trip but we took every opportunity to seek out odonata en route.

 Prior to our trip I did what research I could and that led to the development of this New Zealand odonata species list.
 Information seems to be scant – almost as scant as New Zealand odonata species.
 My source for this initial list was entirely the Guide to NZ Dragonflies website.
 [There is a book, The Dragonflies of New Zealand by Richard J. Rowe, but it is sadly currently out of print.]

 There is a woeful paucity of Odonata in New Zealand.
 In 2017 whilst planning for our trip, there appeared to be just 17 recorded species.
 These comprised 6 Zygoptera (Damselflies) and 11 Anisoptera (Dragonflies).
-Two of those Anisoptera are rare migrants, though, with very few records so in reality there were just 15 resident species.
-Then, in August 2018 I discovered a 2016 paper which, together with an earlier 2014 paper, had effectively merged three Zygoptera species into one.
-Thus, poor old New Zealand lost two damselflies and the total non-vagrant species count dropped to just 13.
-Of those, 50% are endemic, though, so it’s definitely worth a look.
+Two of those Anisoptera are rare migrants, though, with very few records so in reality there seemed to be just 15 resident species.
+However, of those, 50% are endemic so it was definitely worth a look.

 My hit list of species likely to be encountered on a general tourist visit needed to be moderated both by geographic limitations, as noted below, and by seasonal considerations.
 November is New Zealand’s early spring and several species would not emerge until later in the season giving us no chance of seeing them.
 On our trip, therefore, I thought I had just 7 or 8 potential targets.